Bastian: Unicorns. They were unicorns.

 - Mr. Wilter has this opinion regarding cartoons.
 Though at least one episode shows that he does have a point (he gives Rudy lunch detention so that he can finish the assignment that they were given before summer vacation, which Rudy spent drawing a comic book of an adventure he had in Chalk Zone that no one in class would think actually happened.)

 - This was the case with Mr. Wilter himself also.
-In one episode, when Rudy and Snap stumble upon some old drawings, we end up discovering they were creating by Mr. Wilter who happily recognized him and ended up confessing that the reason he stopped drawing was because of his own father.
+In one episode, when Rudy and Snap stumble upon some old drawings, we end up discovering they were created by Mr. Wilter who happily recognized him and ended up confessing that the reason he stopped drawing was because of his own father.

 - One episode featured an art teacher named Miss Tweezer, who only liked art of "real" things and despised anything unrealistic or cartoony.